-For thirteen years, Kathleen M. Zelman, MPH, RD, LD, has served as director of nutrition for WebMD and a contributor to WebMD Magazine.
-Additionally, she serves as a nutrition expert for United Healthcare, providing regular nutrition education through webinars, articles, and recipes.
+For 13 years, Kathleen M. Zelman, MPH, RD, LD, has served as director of nutrition for WebMD and a contributor to WebMD Magazine.
+She's also a nutrition expert for UnitedHealthcare, providing regular nutrition education through webinars, articles, and recipes.
 Recently, she was named a contributing editor to Food & Nutrition Magazine.

 Zelman received one of the highest honors from the Academy of Nutrition and Dietetics, the 2016 Lenna Frances Cooper Memorial Award, in recognition of a distinguished career and remarkable contributions to the dietetics profession.
 In 2007, the academy awarded Zelman the prestigious Media Excellence Award for her contribution and commitment to educating consumers about food and nutrition.
-The American Society for Nutrition named Kathleen the 2011 recipient of their Nutrition Science Media Award for outstanding science and nutrition journalism.
+The American Society for Nutrition named her the 2011 recipient of their Nutrition Science Media Award for outstanding science and nutrition journalism.
 In June, the Institute of Food Technologists awarded her with the 2012 Media Award for Excellence in Consumer Journalism.
 In 2014, Zelman was awarded the Distinguished Alumni award from Montclair State University.

-Zelman has extensive media experience, including co-hosting a weekly radio program, 12 years as a national spokeswoman for Academy of Nutrition and Dietetics, and numerous print and television appearances including CNN, Good Morning America, NBC Nightly News, The Wall Street Journal, and The New York Times.
+Zelman has extensive media experience, including co-hosting a weekly radio program, 12 years as a national spokeswoman for the Academy of Nutrition and Dietetics, and numerous print and television appearances, including CNN, Good Morning America, NBC Nightly News, The Wall Street Journal, and The New York Times.
 She is a contributing writer for books, including Chef Paul Prudhomme's Fork in the Road, Healthy Eating for Babies and Toddlers, and A Harvest of Healing Foods.